stanford-crfm/mistral/README.md

 ### Run Training

-Update `conf/hello-world.yaml` with directories for storing the Hugging Face cache and model runs.
+First make sure to update `conf/hello-world.yaml` with directories for storing the Hugging Face cache and model runs.

 ```
 # Artifacts & Caching